microsoft/pxt-adafruit/docs/projects/wonder-woman-gauntlets/code.md

 ## Test

 In the @boardname@ Simulator window, test your project by moving your mouse up and down on the @boardname@.
-You should see the lights turn on and off and the sounds play.
+You should see the lights turn on and off and hear sounds play.

 ![Program in simulator](/static/cp/projects/wonder-woman-gauntlets/simulator.gif)